 The benefits of installing a spray polyurethane foam (SPF) roofing system, rather than another roof type, are numerous in terms of installation, performance, cost, and longevity.

 The ease of installation can save you time and money with your new SPF roof.
 The application of the foam and coating is quick and can be applied with usually no interruption to the daily routine of the facility.

 SPF roofs are installed by spraying a liquid on the existing roof and allowing it to expand into a foam.
-This process means that the foam can conform to all roof shapes and types, even irregularly shaped roofs.
+This process means the foam can conform to all roof shapes and types, even irregularly shaped roofs.
 After cleaning the existing roof, the SPF roof can be applied directly over asphalt, shingles, concrete, metal, and wood.